cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-retrieve.md

 ## Compatibility

-`RETRIEVE` is a Greenplum Database extension.
+`RETRIEVE` is a Cloudberry Database extension.
 The SQL standard makes no provisions for parallel retrieve cursors.

 ## See Also